jkroepke/openvpn-auth-oauth2/docs/Providers.md

      to assign to the `providers.google.admin-emails` flag.
      This email will be impersonated by this client to make calls to the Admin SDK.

-9. Create or choose an existing email group and set that email to the `oauth2.validate.groups` flag.
+8. Create or choose an existing email group and set that email to the `oauth2.validate.groups` flag.
    You can pass multiple instances of this flag with different groups, and the user will be checked against all the provided groups.
-10. If not using ADC, Lock down the permissions on the json file downloaded from step 1 so only `openvpn-auth-oauth2` is able to read the file and set the path to the file in the `provider.google.service-account-config=file://<path-to-json>` flag.
+9. If not using Application Default Credentials, Lock down the permissions on the json file downloaded from step 1 so only `openvpn-auth-oauth2` is able to read the file and set the path to the file in the `provider.google.service-account-config=file://<path-to-json>` flag.